 The distribution of two organizations to managerial and non-managerial level responses is presented in the figure 40.
 Managerial position respondents in Supply management organization have been active in answering which could also be speculated to be one reason for notably higher response rate between the organizations.
-The ratio of positions between the organizations also reflects the organization structures.
+The ratio of positions between the organization structures.